gabbersepp/dev.to-posts/blog-posts/net-internals/write-net-profiler/write-net-profiler.md

 ---

 # .NET Profiling API - What the hell?
 If you write an app in C# or VB you normally don't get an exe that contains machine code.
 Instead the binary is full of `IL` code.
-An **I**ntermediate **L**anguage is similar to machine code but is built solely for a stack based layout.
+This **I**ntermediate **L**anguage is similar to machine code but is built solely for a stack based layout.
 It does not make any assumptions about the registers.
 The transformation of `IL Code` to machine code is done by the `CLR` which can be built for every hardware architecture.
 Here now come the Profiling API into play.
 It can hook into several parts of the CLR to notify you if a function is going to be executed or if an exception is thrown and so on.

 # ICorProfilerCallback, ICorProfilerInfo, ....
 If you reading about that topic you will often read something about a so called `ICorProfilerCallback` interface or a `ICorProfilerInfo` interface.
 And you also will see those names with a numeric suffix, e.g. `ICorProfilerCallback2`.
 The `Profiling API` exists since version 1.x of the framework.
 Of course Microsoft sometimes added new functionality to those interfaces.
-So whenever you see a `2` or `3` ... this is a newer version of the interface.
+So whenever you see a `2` or `3` ... this is a newer version of that interface.

 If you want to know if you can use version X for a specific target framework version, you can go to [the Microsoft documentation](https://docs.microsoft.com/de-de/dotnet/framework/unmanaged-api/profiling/icorprofilercallback-interface) and then select the version you are interested in: